dcwangmit01/kops/hooks/nvidia-device-plugin/README.md

 kops rolling-update cluster gpu.example.com --yes
 ```

-### Deploy the Daemonset for the Nvidia Device Plugin
+### Deploy the Daemonset for the Nvidia DevicePlugin

-Only for DevicePlugin GPU Mode, load the device plugin daemonset for your
+Only for DevicePlugin GPU Mode, load the deviceplugin daemonset for your
 specific environment.
 This is not required for the Legacy Accelerators GPU
 Mode.